Sukh0204/SECURITYSYNCHRONISER/README.md

 **Why was there a need for the project?**

-The transfer of huge volumes of data without any leaks, has always been an area of concern for an organization such as DRDO.
+The transfer of huge volumes of data without any leaks, has always been an area of concern for an organization.
 Currently database synchronization systems are over the web but LAN is not only faster but also has a consistent speed and can hence accommodate transfer of a large amount of data.
 This synchronization also occurs discreetly which is otherwise difficult to achieve with the existing systems.
 In addition to this data sent over LAN can only be accessed by devices that are physically attached to that network, and thus there is no chance of data loss or hacking hence data need not be encrypted.
 Conventional approaches of data transfer on t